Updated:

 Conclusion

 Zero waste management is a highly viable approach to minimising the amount of waste generated by people.
 By encouraging citizens to participate in zero-waste initiatives, governments will promote the elimination of waste, which will lead to lower pollution levels.
-Sustainability of production and consumption, which can be gained through zero waste, is likely to promote a healthier future of the world.
-Despite current inequalities in access to zero-waste activities, all countries should strive for participation in this important process.
+Sustainability of production and consumption, which can be gained through zero waste, is likely to promote a healthier future for the world.
+Despite current inequalities in access to zero-waste activities, all countries should strive for participate in this important process.

 Reference List